-A more industrial approach is to use lib/libupsclient-config --config-flags where supported.
+A more industrial approach is to use lib/libupsclient-config --config-flags, where supported.
+Note that the pkg-config manifest libupsclient.pc does not easily convey this information.

 H.1 Keeping a report of NUT configuration

 '''

 --enable-keep_nut_report_feature

 '''

 If this option is enabled (not currently default), the report displayed by configure script will be kept in a file when the script ends, and installed into the data directory.